 In 1996 a Grayslake Illinois subdivision labeled a “conservation community” called Prairie Crossing, was being built.
 A number of new Prairie Crossing residents got together to explore ways they could contribute to the idea of restoring and preserving natural habitats, reminiscent of the natural surroundings that once existed in this northern Illinois region prior to the arrival of settlers in the early and middle 1800’s.

-Nineteen years later, the Lake-to-Prairie Wild Ones are running strong.
-The chapter brings enthusiastic leadership, interesting and informative programs, great communication, and the Wild Ones mission to preserve biodiversity through environmentally sound landscaping practices, to the public.
+Over twenty-five years later, the Lake-to-Prairie Wild Ones are running strong.
+The chapter brings enthusiastic leadership, interesting and informative programs, great communication, and the Wild Ones mission to preserve biodiversity through environmentally sound landscaping practices to the public.

 So Why Become a Wild Ones Member?

-Your membership will enable the development of programs, field trips, workshops, and local environmental projects by the Lake-to-Prairie chapter, while supporting the continuing growth of the Wild Ones national
+Your membership will enable the development of programs, field trips, and workshops by the Lake-to-Prairie chapter, while supporting the continuing growth of the Wild Ones national movement (77 chapters in the U.S. and growing).

 Join local native plant enthusiasts, from beginners to experts, to share support and expertise.